Lucatony-A/PractiveGIt/README.md

 # PractiveGIt
-I am learning to use GIt
+I am learning to use Git
+Code